pupil-labs/pupil-docs/src/invisible/explainers/enrichments.md

 The Gaze Overlay enrichment allows you to download world videos with a gaze overlay rendering.
 You can easily filter out the sections of your recordings you are interested in and the visualization of the gaze circle can be customized (currently: size and color).

-## Raw Data Exporter
-Using the Raw Data Exporter you can get access to all your recording data in convenient CSV and MP4 format directly from Pupil Cloud.
-Easily export entire projects and extend your analysis with your own custom tools (R, Python, etc.) or third-party analysis platforms.
-In addition to the raw recording data, it also includes event annotations you have added post hoc.

-Currently, the events used for defining this enrichment are fixed to `recording.begin` and `recording. end`.
-It is not possible to limit the export range using other events similar to other enrichments.